boazsegev/iodine/README.md

 * I'm really not good at writing automated tests and benchmarks, any help would be appreciated.
 I keep testing manually and it sucks (and it's mistake prone).

-* Anybody knows how to document Ruby API written in C?

-* Some of the code is still super raw and could be either optimized or improved upon.

-* If we can write a Java wrapper for the C libraries, it would be nice... but it could be as big a project as the whole gem.
+* If we can write a Java wrapper for the C libraries, it would be nice... but it could be as big a project as the whole gem, as a lot of the implementation is written within the bridge between these two languages.

 * Bug reports and pull requests are welcome on GitHub at https://github.com/boazsegev/iodine.